s-diniro/ioti-shields/QueryableSimpleShield/README.md

 ### Enocean Shields

-Below are examples of what job options needs to be provided for this shield to behave differently and cover different use cases based on enocean sensor event data.
-An example of enocean sensor event is shown below:
+The following examples show what job options need to be provided for this shield to behave differently and cover different use cases based on EnOcean sensor event data.
+See the following example of an EnOcean sensor event:

  ```Json
 {